zvoverman/text-summarizer/cli/README.md

 # smry

 **smry** is a powerful command-line tool designed for quick and efficient text summarization.
-As a key component of the Text Summarizer Multiformat project, it offers a seamless way to generate concise summaries directly from the command line.

 ## Features